vNPro3s/ai_chatbots_jossis/pro_files/prompt_design.md

 ```

-## Tactic IV.
+## Tactic III.
 Ask for the structured output

 Sometimes it is helpful to ask the model to produce output in the desired format &rarr; `JSON`, `HTML`, `list`, or some other appropriate format.
 In previous examples of user reviews, we my be interested in obtaining structured output with pair key-values (JSON file).